Missing Data | Types, Explanation, & Imputation

 Are missing data problematic?

-Missing data are problematic because, depending on the type, they can sometimes bias your results.
+Missing data are problematic because, depending on the type, they can sometimes cause sampling bias.
 This means your results may not be generalizable outside of your study because your data come from an unrepresentative sample.

 In practice, you can often consider two types of missing data ignorable because the missing data don’t systematically differ from your observed values: